Therm-a-Rest Hyperion 20F/-6C Sleeping Bag review: keeping things light for thru-hikers

 • Compatibility: Mountaineering, camping, thru-hiking

 Using high-end materials, hydrophobic treated down and with an ergonomic design, this sleeping bag can keep you comfortable in conditions down to 0°C / 32°F. There are three different unisex sizing options, to accommodate all users, and with a tiny pack size, it really doesn’t take up much room.
-This makes it a sought-after sleeping bag for backpackers on thru-hikes as well as alpinists in search of a warm sleeping bag for fast and light mountain missions.
+This makes it a sought-after 3-season sleeping bag for backpackers on thru-hikes as well as alpinists in search of a warm bag for fast and light mountain missions.

 The 900 Fill Goose Hydrophobic Down (RDS) used in the Therm-a-Rest Hyperion has been Nikwax-treated to prevent moisture absorption, so the bag maintains loft 60 times longer than similar products that use untreated down.